What is Cooking Matters?

 - Teaching how to cook healthy, affordable meals.

 Today, Cooking Matters is delivered throughout Minnesota and helps families struggling with a limited food budget learn how to shop for and prepare healthy, affordable, and delicious meals.
-As part of Extension’s Center for Family Development, Cooking Matters MN partners with organizations and communities to deliver Cooking Matters programming to families and individuals living on a limited income.
+As part of Extension’s Department of Family, Health and Wellbeing, Cooking Matters MN partners with organizations and communities to deliver Cooking Matters programming to families and individuals living on a limited income.
 Through an evidence-based, six-week course, participants cover all aspects of preparing healthy meals from planning and budgeting to shopping and preparing meals.

 Our collaborative model